Google China: Operation Aurora and 2010 withdrawal

+Despite being blocked in China, the simplified Chinese version of Google services are still present, as per the case of most Western websites being blocked in China.

 Censorship

 Subsequent events

 Since 27 May 2014, Google's various services have been suspected of having been subject to malicious interference from the Great Firewall of China, as a result of which users became unable to access them.
 Since then, users from mainland China found that Google's various sub-sites and other services (Google Play, Gmail, Google Docs, etc.) could not be accessed or used normally, including sign-ins to Google Accounts.
-Although some services like Google Maps and Google Translate remained functional, users from certain places still were unable to visit them.
-On the evening of 10 July 2014, users became able to use Google's services and functions, but users reported that access was denied the next day.
+Although some services provided by google china’s domain site (google.cn) like Google Maps and Google Translate remained functional, users from certain places still were unable to visit them.
+On the evening of 10 July 2014, users became able to use Google's services and functions, but users reported that access was denied in the early morning hours of the next day.

 Blockage of Google

 In November 2012, GreatFire.Org reported that China had blocked access to Google.
 The group reported that all Google domains, including Google search, Gmail, and Google Maps, became inaccessible.
 The reason for the blockage was likely to control the content in the nation's Internet while the government prepared to change leadership.

 As the 20th anniversary of the Tiananmen Square massacre approached, Chinese authorities blocked more websites and search engines.

 GreatFire said that the block was far-reaching, and that Google simply wasn't working.

 "The block is indiscriminate as all Google services in all countries, encrypted or not, are now blocked in China.
 This blockage includes Google search, images, Gmail and almost all other products.
 In addition, the block covers Google Hong Kong, google.com, and all other country specific versions, e.g., Google Japan.
 It is the tightest censorship ever deployed."

 The company began to redirect search results from mainland China to its Hong Kong website, which led the Chinese authorities to block the Hong Kong site by making users wait 90 seconds for banned results.

 In 2009, one-third of all searches in China were on Google.
 As of 2013, the US company had only 1.7% market share.